lukFisz/tray-menufx/README.md

-# Tray icon and menu using JavaFX component
+# Tray icon and menu using JavaFX components
 ### (under developemnt)

 Approach to create tray icon and popup menu using JavaFX.

 Written in kotlin, works with Java 11+

 Built on top of java.awt and java.swing.
-It allows to add tray icon and a popup
+It allows to add tray icon and a popup menu written using JavaFX components.

 Requires:
  - javafx.controls